mreguant/em-course/index.md

 ## Preliminaries

-We will be using [Julia](https://julialang.org/) and [Jupyter Notebooks](https://jupyter.org/) to run the exercises.
-For this, **you will need to install Julia in your computer, and Jupyter Notebooks.**
+We will be using [Jupyter Notebooks](https://jupyter.org/) and Python to run the exercises.
+For this, **you will need to install Python and Jupyter Notebooks in your computer.**

-You can follow this guide to [add Julia to Jupyter Notebooks](https://datatofish.com/add-julia-to-jupyter/).

-:exclamation: It is **highly recommended** to make sure you can use Julia and Jupyter Notebooks before class starts.
+:exclamation: It is **highly recommended** to make sure you can use Python and Jupyter Notebooks before class starts.
 We will also spend time the first day to get this going.

-:information_source: You can **test the installation** by checking this small workbook plotting installed wind capacity in a few select countries.
-Download the [exercise file](/materials/day0/day0.ipynb) and [data file](/materials/day0/cumulative-installed-wind-energy-capacity-gigawatts.csv) in the same folder, and open the exercise file in Jupyter Notebooks to get started.

-## Further optional prep

-We will be using **JuMP**, a **mathematical programming library for Julia**.
-You do not need to actively prep for this, but if you are eager to learn about it, you can find a great JuMP tutorial [here](https://github.com/jump-dev/JuMPTutorials.jl).

 ## Flow
 Each day, we will cover topics in the first half of the class, and then we will do examples in the second half.
 You will be able to modify the exercises at home for additional practice.